 Rates include a farmhouse breakfast of home-made breads, rusks, jams, local cheeses, fruits and charcuterie.
 Eggs, bacon and more are cooked to order and eaten family-style at a communal table.
-The minimum stay is two nights.
+During the festive season, the minimum stay is two nights.

 Interiors at the two farms are immaculate throughout and created by two different South African designers: Sarah Ord’s style is bright and playful, best seen in La Clé Village; while local boy Jacques Erasmus leans towards refined and understated in newer La Clé Lodge.

 At the hotel

 La Clé Village offers boules and croquet; La Clé Lodge has a putting green, rugby field, two swimming dams and a tennis court; in-room spa treatments are available at both, plus free bicycles and WiFi.
 In rooms: snack basket on arrival; free bottled water; kettle, tea and coffee; black-out curtains; Le Naturel bath products made from ingredients in the Franschhoek Valley.

 Our favourite rooms

 Check into thatched-roofed, green-shuttered La Clé Lodge for a refined take on farmhouse life in Franschhoek.
 Of the five bedrooms in this house, the Courtyard Room was our favourite for its opulent bathroom.
 At La Clé Village, the various rooms are spread between three village houses, the exclusive use Manoir, Galerie and Domain, plus a private three-bedroom villa (the Grange).